Sustainability

 Since its establishment in 2009, The Bank of East Asia Charitable Foundation (BEA Foundation) has partnered with various non-governmental organisations to develop programmes in support of education and to help alleviate the burdens of underprivileged members of society.

-Since 2010, the BEA Foundation has collaborated with ”la Caixa” Banking Foundation, and The Salvation Army Hong Kong and Macau Territory on "Palliative Care for the Elderly Programme".
-This initiative aims to improve the quality of life for Hong Kong’s ageing population and enhance the wellbeing of older adults in end-of-life care.
+The BEA Foundation has collaborated with "la Caixa" Banking Foundation, and The Salvation Army Hong Kong and Macau Territory (The Salvation Army) on the "Palliative Care for the Elderly" Programme since 2010.
+This initiative aims to enhance the wellbeing of older adults receiving end-of-life care and improve the quality of life for Hong Kong's ageing population.

 Chinese Mainland

-On the Chinese Mainland, our community investment initiatives are channeled through the Shanghai Soong Ching Ling Foundation – BEA Charity Fund, and the Shanghai Charity Foundation – BEA Charity Fund.
-For more details, please visit BEA Charity Fund website
+On the Chinese Mainland, our community investment initiatives are channelled through the Shanghai Soong Ching Ling Foundation – BEA Charity Fund, and the Shanghai Charity Foundation – BEA Charity Fund.
+For more details, please visit the BEA Charity Fund website (Simplified Chinese only).

 Green Firefly Project

-For more updates, please visit BEA China’s website.
+For more the latest updates, please visit BEA China’s website.

 Macau